What this lesson includes

 Take Action (60 minutes)

 Students will use the Climate Action Kit to design, build, and code their own seaweed farm model.
-The model will detect movement and send alerts if an animal gets tangled in its ropes.
+The model will detect unusual movement and send a radio alert to a second micro:bit if an animal gets tangled.

 We've provided 3 ways students may build the project to support scaffolding and differentiation in your classroom: 'Use', 'Modify', and 'Create'.*